NISRA

 image

-Participant 2 Quote: I struggled to navigate the website because the text was too small and the colors made it hard to read.
+Participant 2 Quote: “I struggled to navigate the site because the text was too small and the colors made it hard to read.”

 Key Findings

-1. Visibility and Readability Issues: Users struggled with small text sizes and poor color contrast
+Visibility Issues: Users struggled with small text

 Interview